Kanangnut/top-th-youtubers-2024/README.md

 # Data Source

 What data is needed to achieve our objective?

 'Top 100 Social Media Influencers 2024 Countrywise'<br>
 Where is the data coming from?
-The data is sourced from Kaggle (an Excel extract), [Resource](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)
+The data is sourced from Kaggle (an Excel extract), [here is the resource](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)

+And we need data on the top TH YouTubers in 2024 that includes,
+- channel names
+- total subscribers
+- total views
+- total videos uploaded

+So we write the python script to get the data from our data source.